La Habra Heights, California

 La Habra Heights is a city in Los Angeles County, California, United States.
-The population was 5,325 at the 2010 census, down from 5,712 at the 2000 census.
+The population was 5,682 at the 2020 census, up from 5,325 at the 2010 census.
 La Habra Heights is a suburban canyon community located on the border of Orange and Los Angeles counties.
 The zoning is 1 acre lots with a variety of home and ranch style properties.
 La Habra Heights features open space and there are no sidewalks in the community.
-La Habra Heights has no commercial activity (stores, gas stations) with the exception of a small real estate office, a plant nursery, a private golf course and numerous home-based businesses.
+La Habra Heights has no commercial activity with few exception.
 Hacienda Park is the main park in the city and runs along Hacienda Road.
-A related city, La Habra, is located south of La Habra Heights and is in Orange County.

 Geography

 La Habra Heights is located at 33°57′50″N 117°57′10″W (33.964012, -117.952837).

 According to the United States Census Bureau, the city has a total area of 6.2 sqmi, over 99% of it land.

 Climate

 According to the Köppen Climate Classification system, La Habra Heights has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.